roboticslab-uc3m/textiles/textiles/ironing/manipulation/README.md

 - From app, connect all.

-- Run `ironingMover --robot /teo --avoidTrunk 1 --targetForce -5.0 --strategy position`.
+- Run `ironingMover --robot /teo --avoidTrunk 1 --targetForce -5.0 --strategy position` # Use `--help` parameter for more options and other strategies.